GatorIncubator/gatorgrouper/CONTRIBUTING.md

     [here](http://flake8.pycqa.org/en/latest/).
   * Score 10.0/10.0 when using the `pylint` tool.
 You can learn more about using `pylint` [here](https://www.pylint.org/).

-It is strongly encouraged that you use the Python code formatter, [black](https://github.com/ambv/black).
+  * Use the Python code formatter, [black](https://github.com/ambv/black).
 This will help with meeting the above requirements for both `flake8` and `pylint`.
+Furhermore, code not in the `black` format will fail the TravisCI build.

 ### Testing